redis-field-engineering/redis-connect-dist/Connectors/mssql/demo/README.md

 virag/rl-connector-rdb \
 cleansetup_cdc
 ```
-Validate the config & metrics data is stored in the job management database by going to RedisInsight (or query using redis-cli) and [browsing](https://docs.redislabs.com/latest/ri/using-redisinsight/browser/) the keys.
+Validate the config & metrics data is stored in the job management database (i.e. jobConfigConnection & metricsConnection from env.yml) by going to RedisInsight (or query using redis-cli) and [browsing](https://docs.redislabs.com/latest/ri/using-redisinsight/browser/) the keys.
 Look for the Hash key `testdb-emp` and Field `jobOwner`, the Value should be `UNASSIGNED`.

 * Start RedisCDC
 <p>Execute RedisCDC instance with job management enabled (with start_cdc_true parameter).</p>